brisbanemakerspace/bms-wiki/tools/woodworking/makita-mitre-saw.md

 ![makita-mitre-saw.png](/woodworking/makita-mitre-saw.png =x300)

+A miter saw or mitre saw is a saw used to make accurate crosscuts and miters in a workpiece by positioning a mounted blade onto a board.

 # How to use
 > Hearing and eye protection **MUST** be worn at all times while operating this tool.